 Encourage them to stretch especially the legs, back and neck in the short breaks between online lessons.
 With the lower back, stretch slowly down the sides, with the arms gliding down the outer leg.
 Then, gently rotate from side to side keeping the hips straight so that the movement happens in the lower back.
 For the neck gently tip the ears to each shoulder.
 Then rotate your neck to look around each side.
 Finally, stretch out the shoulders by linking your fingers behind the back and pulling down, feeling the stretch in the muscles at the top of your shoulders

 Help them with their lunch if you are at home.
 You could also get lunch prepared in the morning so there’s more time to relax during the lunch break.
 Always get outside, ideally for a short walk to get fresh air, sunlight and Vitamin D. Avoid eating sugary food, especially at lunchtime as it gives an energy burst and then as your blood sugar drops soon after, there is a crash during afternoon lessons.
-Complex carbs are better, and protein-based foods which take longer to digest.
+Complex carbs are better, and protein-based foods take longer to digest.
 Always eat at regular meal-times, three times a day This is proven to keep your body clock healthy and aid sleep at night.

 Recreate the wind-down they would have had in their journey home.
 Get them outside again, and a have chat with a friend.
 Make sure they get a total break from the computer screen.